I first bought my bevel up Jack for planing end grain on thick workbench tops.

-Setting and sharpening cambers is so easy on my Stanley, that I won’t consider the bevel up plane an option for the heavy to medium planing tasks.
+Setting and sharpening cambers is so easy on my Stanley, that I don’t even consider the Veritas bevel up when it comes to the heavy or medium planing tasks.

-For my furniture making I find my Stanley truly is versatile, and can deal with every part of a build.
+For my furniture making I find my Stanley no. 5 truly is versatile, and can deal with every part of a build.
 I can get by with this one tool.

 I can’t deny though that bevel up planes are wonderful at the extremes.
 Nothing can plane end grain like a low angle – it just can’t be done.

 I really don’t think you could beat the Veritas bevel-up Jack when it comes to shooting.